Nepomuk5665/ShitTicket/01_Documentation/01_iperka/01_inform.md

 ## Tools needed
 * **GitHub**
   * For code management and collaboration.
-* **Web hosting**
+* **Hostinger**
-  * We researched several hosting options and chose one that was affordable and scalable for future growth.
+  * We will use Hostinger to host the website and buy the domain.
 * **Stripe**
   * We chose Stripe for payment integration because it’s easy to implement and has low fees.
-* **Domain**
+* **VS Code**
-  * We bought the domain **shitticket.ch** to make the project feel more professional and legit.
+  * We are using Visual Studio Code for coding and development.
-* **Web framework**
+* **Firebase**
-  * We used a framework that allowed us to quickly build and deploy the site.
+  * We will use Firebase to manage the backend and handle database connections for the website.

 ## References
 * “Eventbrite fees.”
 Eventbrite, https://www.eventbrite.com/fees.
 Accessed 17 September 2024.
 * “What is Ticketcorner?”
 Ticketcorner, https://www.ticketcorner.ch/.
 Accessed 17 September 2024.
 * “Stripe Documentation.”
 Stripe, https://stripe.com/docs.
 Accessed 17 September 2024.
-* “Web hosting options for small businesses.”
-HostingAdvice, https://www.hostingadvice.com/.
+* “Hostinger Hosting Options.”
+Hostinger, https://www.hostinger.com/.
 Accessed 17 September 2024.